 I also learned a lot about procuring materials for the project.
 Our contract with the builder was only for the labor-I was tasked with procuring all of the materials we would need for the construction.
 This would have been much easier with a Home Depot or Lowes with fixed prices.
 But, no I had to go to many different small hardware shops on a daily basis, many times multiple time a day to go and find the best prices on all of the materials we needed.
 I made sure that I went to many different shops to share the business throughout the town, but I did have a few specific shops that I frequented because they gave me good prices, were very helpful, friendly, and made me feel welcome in their shops.
 Unfortunately there were others that were not friendly, so they decided they didn’t need my repeat business.
 Too bad for them.
 Those places have a lot to learn about customer service.

 Our next step is now to Feather the Nest.
 Thank you so much to all those who responded to our Feather the Nest campaign.
-I am now in the process of using that money and buying all of the furniture, appliances, kitchenware, and everything we need for the home.
+I am now in the process of using that money and buying all of the furniture, appliances, kitchenware, and everything we need for the home, I just have one last remodeling project in mind, we want to get some popular marble countertops st luis installed at home.
 Some of these things we will just buy from the supermarket, but others will be made by local fundis (skilled worker) as we need them.
 Yesterday, I contracted with a welding fundi to make all four metal bunk beds.

 Now that Phase 1 is complete, we move onto Phase 2 of hiring staff and bringing in orphans.
 We are currently in process of getting some important foundational documents written and edited to begin hiring for our social worker and the parents who will live in the home, adopting the children.
 We are also continuing to make visits to other local children’s homes so that we can learn from them as we get started.